cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ### Developer

-The developer creates a software which needs some protected functions to run.
-But a developer often does not know about Security Contexts nor Security Context Constraints.
+The deployer creates a deployment for that piece of software and applies a Security Context, either for a specific container or for all the containers in a pod at once.
+You need to use a Service Account for that deployment.
+Since a deployer does not have broader permissions on an OpenShift cluster, it is necessary to request the used Service Account and a matching SCC that is applied to this SA.

 ### Deployer